 It’s easier said than done, especially after a late night on your feet, but doing even 5 minutes of yoga after a long shift is a great way to wind down when you feel like you are still going 100 miles an hour.

-To help you make a start, check out the beginner poses below that take as little as 5 minutes.
+Here are three beginner poses below that take as little as five minutes.

 Standing Forward Bend